Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Terminology

-\subparagraph*{Basics of Quantum Computing} A state of a quantum system is represented by \emph{qubits}, analogous to classical bits in classical computers.
-While bits assume values of 0 or 1 to define a single \emph{basis state} (i.e., a binary vector), qubits may represent a \emph{superposed state} (i.e., a complex vector) formed as a convex combination of the basis states.
-A \emph{quantum gate} operates on qubits to transition the system to a new state based on the specification.
+\bmhead{Qubit and quantum state} A state of a quantum system is represented by \emph{qubits}, analogous to classical bits in classical computers.
+While bits assume values of 0 or 1 to define a single \emph{basis state} (commonly denoted by binary vector $|0\rangle = $ or $|1\rangle = $ in the context of quantum computing), qubits may represent a \emph{superposed state} (i.e., a complex vector $|\psi\rangle$) formed as a convex combination of the basis states.
+In many quantum computers, qubits are implemented by various physical objects that can implement the superposed states, such as electrons, ions, photons, and superconducting circuits.
+Algebraically, a quantum state of a qubit is represented as below.

+The qubit stores the likelihood of observing state 0 or 1 upon \textit{measurement}, while the measurement probability of each single state is computed by the 2-norm of each complex coefficient $\alpha$ and $\beta$, i.e., $|\alpha|^2$ and $|\beta|^2$.

+\bmhead{Quantum gate} A \emph{quantum gate} operates on qubits to transition the system to a new state based on the specification.
 Not every state transition can be realized by a single elementary gate, and multiple quantum gates may be combined into a \emph{quantum circuit} to represent more complicated functions.
+These elementary quantum gates are realized through individual physical stimuli on corresponding qubits.